NicCarp11/HEEPsilon/README.md

 # Getting started

 Due to its modular design, HEEPsilon respects the X-HEEP workflow.
-As such, you can follow [X-HEEP's getting started](https://x-heep.readthedocs.io/en/latest/How_to/GettingStarted.html) to set up the environment...
-HOWEVER...
+As such, you can follow [X-HEEP's getting started](https://x-heep.readthedocs.io/en/latest/How_to/GettingStarted.html) to set up the environment.

 # Behavioural simulations